perekietka/cs-field-guide/text/pl/rozdzialy/algorytmy.md

 Some students may recognise this formula as Gauss' trick (see [the anecdotes about Gauss on Wikipedia](https://en.wikipedia.org/wiki/Carl_Friedrich_Gauss#Anecdotes).
 One way of expressing this trick for the above example is that 20 boxes would require summing the numbers 1+2+3+...+17+18+19.
 If we write the numbers backwards (19+18+17+...3+2+1) then it would be the same sum.
 Now if we add these two lists together, pairing up the corresponding numbers, we get (1+19)+(2+18)+(3+17)+...+(17+3)+(18+2)+(19+1).
 Each pair in this sum adds up to 20, and there are 19 pairs, so adding the two lists together is just 20x19.
 Since both lists add up to the same amount, the original sum is a half of that, or 20x19/2, which is 190 comparisons, which is what we got from the formula above.
 If students can follow this reasoning then they can easily work out the comparisons needed for a large number of boxes, and the don't have to use the "magic" formula given above.
 There's a visual explanation in [this video](http://www.numberphile.com/videos/one_to_million.html) and more examples on [this page](http://nzmaths.co.nz/gauss-trick-staff-seminar).
 {panel end}

-{comment}
-TODO: Include a spoiler so that students can see the answer (or an interactive), and additionally a curiosity about Gauss' trick
-{comment end}

 This algorithm is called Selection sort, because each time you look through the list you are 'selecting' the next lightest box and putting it into the correct position.
 If you go back to the algorithms racing interactive at the top of the page you might now be able to watch the selection sort list and understand what it is doing at each step.

 The selection sort algorithm can be described as follows: